Bernardino Verro: Mayor of Corleone

 Relations between Verro, landowners and his former allies from the Fratuzzi became ever more strained.
 In 1910, Verro launched a tax strike against the corrupt mayor of Corleone and denounced the affiliation between the Mafia and the Catholics.
 On 6 November 1910, the day of the municipal elections, he survived an attempt on his life.
 Two gunshots grazed his left wrist and made his hat fly, but he survived.
 The bullets fired at him stank of "Mafia and incense", Verro said.
 The fear for his life increased when his comrade Panepinto was killed by the Mafia in May 1911.

 Failing in the direct attempt on his life, his adversaries tried to infiltrate the successful "Agricultural Union" cooperative.
 The treasurer was arrested for fraud and counterfeit bills, but claimed he was working on Verro's orders.
 Verro was arrested on 21 September 1912, while attending the national convention of the League of Cooperatives in Rome.
 He remained in prison for ten long months.

 After the introduction of universal male suffrage in 1912, Verro became the Socialist candidate on the list for the June 1914 municipal elections, and achieved a resounding success: he was elected and the Socialist Party won 24 seats out of 30 on the city council.
 He became the first Socialist mayor of Corleone, but it did not last long.
 On 3 November 1915, a Mafia assassin killed him with eleven shots, while he was returning home.
 The actual killer was never identified.
+Suspicions fell on the Fratuzzi group led by Michelangelo Gennaro.